kkots/ggxrd_hitbox_overlay_2211/README.md

 Also can freeze the game and play it frame-by-frame (with box display turned off for example) (see [Default Hotkeys](#default-hotkeys) section).
 Also can screenshot the game with transparency enabled/disabled (made with help from WorseThanYou (visit his website! <https://worsety.github.io/>)).
 Also contains position reset mod (see [Position Reset Mod](#position-reset-mod) section).
-Also contains input history mod (see [Input History Mod](#input-history-mod) section) which can display input history when observing online matches.
+Also contains input history mod (see [Input History Mod](#input-history-mod) section) which can display input history when observing online matches, and it can display durations of each input in the input history.
+Also it can hide the main Enter key or numpad Enter key presses from the game, or both (in General Settings).
 The mod hides its output from OBS recording, and this can be turned off in 'UI - Settings - General Settings - Dodge OBS Recording' or by going to OBS and checking the 'Capture third-party overlays (such as steam)' checkbox.

 ## Credits